Prit2341/Traffic-Management-Using-AI/README.md

 <p>Therefore, we are implementing a system which aims to reduce chance of such scenarios by automatically computing the optimal green signal time based on the current traffic at the signal will ensure that the direction with more traffic is allotted a green signal for longer duration of time as compared to the direction with lesser traffic.</p>

-<p>So our dynamic traffic managment system can override the current static system which cause unwanted delays and congestion. also our system will also reduce the time complexity of vehicles pass.</p>
+<p>So our dynamic traffic management system can override the current static system which cause unwanted delays and congestion. also our system will also reduce the time complexity of vehicles pass.</p>

 <p>The main objective of our system is to design an AI Based on Edge Computing that can Solve Current Traffic Situation Our System aims to use Image Recognization System and Live video feed from the CCTV Cameras at Traffic Junctions for calculating Real time traffic density and our AI Set the signal Time accordingly.</p>